thesiddharthraghuvanshi/library-system/README.md

     MySQL Server - for database

 ## Database Set-up
-    To create and set up a database for your Spring Boot application based on the provided properties file and entity classes, follow these steps:
+    To create and set up a database for Spring Boot application based on properties file and entity classes, follow these steps:

     1. Ensure MySQL Server is Running